d-grab/Mange-Your-Finance/README.md

 ## Introduction
 This repository contains the source code for the "Manage Your Finance" mobile application developed using React Native, TypeScript, Expo and Firebase.
-The app is designed to help young adults manage their finances better, with features like financial education, gamification, and more.
+The app is designed to to maximise savings and enhance financial health , with features like financial education, gamification, and more.

 ## Prerequisites
 - Android Studio